 How does one resolve the issue of being a maker AND minimizing one’s environmental footprint?
 At first, my making practice became paralyzed by my own ethics as it seemed to me the two concepts were mutually exclusive.
 Through continuous research, I found that the only solution to reconcile these activities lay in the Cradle to Cradle philosophy.
 By using sustainable materials and designing items that are intended for eventual disassembly and recycling, I can now, in good conscience, continue to be a maker… but a responsible one.

 In an effort to educate the public about sustainable artists and their processes, Thoughtful Hands was created.
-I hope the gallery will inspire other artists to make great work in a manner that is good for all of us.
+I hope the organization will inspire other artists to make great work in a manner that is good for all of us.

 - founder Deanna Ooley